luciotato/usdnear-stable/README.md

 There are several functions for the operator to periodically call:

-### 1. set_reference_price()
+### 1. set_stnear_price_usd()

-Every hour, the contract operator computes the average NEAR price in USD from one or more exchange markets and send the information to the smart contract.
+Every hour, the contract operator computes the average NEAR/stNEAR price in USD from one or more exchange markets and send the information to the smart contract.
 That price determines the ratio of collateralization and the exchange rate for the conversion window.

-###  2. compute_rewards()
+###  2. compute_rewards_and_interest()

-In the middle of each epoch, the contract operator calls this function to compute staking rewards from all the collateral.
+Each epoch, the contract operator calls this function to compute staking rewards from all the collateral.
 The rewards are added to the collateral pool, increasing the stNEAR amount and then collateralization for all users.

 ###  3. collect_interest()